President of Bolivia: 2009 Political Constitution

 The 2009 Political Constitution, approved by referendum on 25 January 2009 and promulgated by President Evo Morales on 7 February resulted in the official name of the country, leaving behind its previous denominative of Republic of Bolivia to become the Plurinational State of Bolivia.
 As such, Evo Morales was the 65th and last President of the Republic and the first President of the State.
 The Constitution extended the term of the president from four years to five years while keeping the two-term limit.
 On 21 February 2016, a proposal to abolish term limits failed to pass via constitutional referendum by a margin of 51% to 49%.
 Despite this, on 28 November 2017, the Supreme Tribunal of Justice ruled that all elected officials could run for office indefinitely, rather than for the two consecutive terms permitted under the 2009 Constitution.
 The court justified its decision based on the American Convention on Human Rights' interpretation of political rights.

 Prior to 2009, if no candidate won more than half of the popular vote, the president was chosen by a vote in a joint legislative session from among the top two candidates (prior to 1995, the top three).
 This system led to multiple times in which the loser of the popular vote, once even the third place finisher, were elected president.
 This was replaced by a two-round system in which if no party won more than half of the popular vote in the first electoral round, the top two contenders would run in a runoff election.

 Incumbency

 Vacancies and succession

-Of the 68 people who have served as President of Bolivia, 13 (19%) died by tragic means, five died in office, and three died by assassination; Pedro Blanco Soto was shot while trying to escape custody, Agustín Morales was shot in self-defense after he attacked one of his military assistants, and Gualberto Villarroel was lynched outside the government palace.
+Of the 68 people who have served as President of Bolivia, 13 (19%) died by violent means, five died in office, and three died by assassination; Pedro Blanco Soto was shot while trying to escape custody, Agustín Morales was shot in self-defense after he attacked one of his military assistants, and Gualberto Villarroel was lynched outside the government palace.
 Germán Busch committed suicide and René Barrientos died in a helicopter crash; both deaths are rumored to have been planned assassinations.
 A further eight former presidents were assassinated in various ways after leaving office.